Color Converter for Brand Guidelines

 Brand guidelines rarely live in one place.
-A color might start as a HEX value on a website, show up later as RGB in a slide deck, and then need to be referenced in another format inside a PDF brand guide or design document.
+A color starts as a HEX value on a website, shows up later as RGB in a slide deck, and then needs to be referenced in another format inside a PDF brand guide or design document.
 That is where small inconsistencies start creeping in.

 A color converter gives you a cleaner way to manage those handoffs.
 Instead of recreating the same brand color over and over in different apps, you can paste the value you already trust, compare the matching outputs, and copy the exact format the next document or teammate needs.